H8X24A1/H8X24A1.github.io/license/purchase-license.md

 +++ 2. Second step
 - [x] Go to cart
 - [x] Enter your invoice information
+- [x] Choose your payment method information
+!!!
-- [x] Choose your payment method information (maybe your have to create a new payment method first)
+Maybe your have to create a new payment method first !!!
 - [x] Finish the order

 ![](/images/HXA.io_purchase_license_03.png)